c-hudson/teenymush/README.md

          conf.mudname=Ascii
          conf.memorydb=1
 ```
+   3. Run tm perl script

-   3. Login as god with a password of portrzebie
+   4. Login as god with a password of portrzebie

-   4. Done
+   5. Done

 # Installation using Mysql [not required if using memory database]